Return to Home Page

 Muir Cottage

-The Club ‘hut’, known as Muir of Inverey, is situated at OS grid reference 076896 some 8 kilometres west of Braemar, on the north side of the Linn of Dee road, about 200 metres beyond the Inverey Youth Hostel.
+The Club ‘hut’, known as Muir of Inverey, is situated at OS grid reference NO076896 some 8 kilometres west of Braemar, on the north side of the Linn of Dee road.
 It is available for use by Club members and guests accompanying them and also by members of other recognised climbing clubs, with whom it is much in demand for weekends throughout the year.
 Bookings must be made to the Huts Booking Secretary, and early booking is always advisable

 Further information.